lonnen/dotfiles/README.md

 If the `private` subdirectory exists, any file in it gets symbolically linked with `ln -s` into `~/`.
 This dir and all files in it will be ignored by git, so put your sensisitive data here.
 You can sync it between installs manually, or via a third party tool like BT Sync, or Dropbox and encFs.

 ## Aliases and Functions
-To keep things easy, the `~/.profile`, `~/.bashrc` and `~/.bash_profile` files are extremely simple, and should never need to be modified.
-Instead, add your aliases, functions, settings, etc into one of the files in the `source` subdirectory, or add a new file.
+Rather than edit `~/.zshrc`, add your aliases, functions, settings, etc into one of the files in the `source` subdirectory, or add a new file.
 They're all automatically sourced when a new shell is opened.
-If you're using boxen these will backup and replace files boxen creates on installation, but `/source/20_boxen` will keep things working.

 ## Scripts
 In addition to the aforementioned [dotfiles][dotfiles] script, there are a few other [bash scripts][bin].